han-xiangyu/Avengers-Face-Detection/README.md

 This project is dedicated to recognizing faces of five Avengers, either individually or in a group image.
 We have implemented four  methods:
 1. VGG feature vector extractor coupled with a linear neural network classifier.
 2. A finely-tuned VGG16 model.
+(Transfer Learning)
 3. A finely-tuned ResNet model.
+(Transfer Learning)
 4. A finely-tuned Inception-ResNet-V1 model.
+(Transfer Learning)

 The standout performer is our fourth method, achieving an impressive 99.7% accuracy for individual Avenger recognition and 90% in scenarios involving all five Avengers.

 ![Screenshot of the performance1](/images/screenshot1.png)

 ![Screenshot of the performance2](/images/screenshot2.png)

 ## Table of Contents